williamyeny/williamyeny.github.io/content/2025-01-24-indoor-grow-light/index.md

 +++
-title = "Finding the right grow light for indoor plants: a plant-first approach" date = 2025-01-24
+title = "How to actually find a grow light for your indoor plants" date = 2025-01-24
 +++

 I have a small collection of cacti in my New York City apartment.
-It isn't warm or sunny enough here to grow cacti outdoors, so I've had to grow them indoors, which means a powerful grow light is necessary to keep the cacti happy.
+It isn't warm or sunny enough here to grow cacti outdoors, so I've had to grow them indoors, which means a grow light is necessary to keep the cacti happy.

 {{ image(src="cacti.JPEG") }}